lordastley/readable/README.md

 * Absolute URLs $R.path and $R.linksPath in target.js need to be updated to point to the server the script and config page are hosted, respectively.
 * Bookmarklet configuration page has been cloned and modified to remove example images and add license information.
 It also defaults to showing the "configuration overlay".
 * Configuration page GET parsing now works for the "change style" link at bottom of Readable overlay; PHP is required on the server for this to work.
+* Using the "Browser Default" base style no longer tries to fetch a non-existant stylesheet.
+* Added attribution and license info to displayed footer when invoked via bookmarklet.
+* "Report bug" link now points to github issue tracker.

 Configuration
 -------------